 Game on!
 Healthy snacks for the big event

-From the Super Bowl to Winter Olympics to Stanley Cup to March Madness, gathering with friends to watch the games calls for snacks.
-Here’s how to add some tasty choices to the buffet without adding extra calories.
-Come spring, your shorts and tank tops will thank you.
+From the Super Bowl and the Winter Olympics to the Stanley Cup and March Madness, gathering with friends to watch the games calls for snacks.
+Here's how to add some tasty choices to the buffet without adding extra calories.

-- Use oil-based rather than creamy dressings and sauces — and using sparingly.
+- Use oil-based rather than creamy dressings and sauces — and use sparingly.
 Serve dressings on the side.

-- Choose lower-fat meats such as chicken breasts or ground turkey; go for the 95% lean ground beef, too.
+- Choose fish and shellfish or lower-fat meats, such as chicken breasts or ground turkey.

 - Even tortillas and crackers have lower-fat and salt options.
 Baked chips of all kinds tend to be lower in fat.
 Baking your own pita and tortilla crisps is a great choice, too.